May 6, 2026

 Your attorney will spend time preparing you for your deposition, but there are several things you can do on your own to be ready.

-Review Your Records Carefully
+Review Your Case Documents

 Before your deposition, ask your attorney to walk you through the key medical records, accident reports, and prior statements in your case.
 You do not need to memorize dates, but you should be generally familiar with your treatment history and what your doctors have documented.
 If a defense attorney references a record and you are completely unaware of it, that is not ideal.